 - They are being encouraged to self-regulate their emotions by communicating with the peers and letting their peers know how they feel and resolve conflicts in a respectful way.

-We foster the children’s exploration, play and inquiry by
+We foster the children’s exploration, play and inquiry

 - Provide opportunities and encouragement for children to express themselves through positive guidance

-- Preparing an environment to foster their learning and development that reflect their interest
+- Preparing an environment to foster their learning and development that reflect their interest and explore their environment

 - Having them choose their activity and observing them in play and extending the learning with open ended questions, building on the children’s questions, ideas and theories observed in play.

-- Provide a variety of open-ended and loose part materials in the classroom which can be cleaned and disinfected easily which have multiple uses and stimulate different kinds of play; encourage children to brainstorm and explore ways in which the material can be used
+- Provide a variety of open-ended and loose part materials in the classroom some of which can be cleaned and disinfected easily which have multiple uses and stimulate different kinds of play; encourage children to brainstorm and explore ways in which the material can be used

 We provide child-initiated and adult supported experience

 - Provide children with age and developmentally appropriate activities that allow for language, cognitive, social-emotional, physical and creative development.
+A variety of activity bins for each child to explore and create.
+Group play to initiate conversations and observe creativity

 - Observing them at play and accordingly plan and provide materials for children to engage and choose their play.
 We support them by building on children’s questions, ideas and theories observed in play.
 Children make their own decisions in their choice of play.
 Provide children opportunities to lead their play independently

-- Allow children opportunities to play independently
+- Allow children opportunities to play independently and adult to support that experience and observe.

-We plan for and create positive learning environments and experiences in which each child’s learning and development will be supported by:
+We plan for and create positive learning environments and experiences in which each child’s learning and development will be supported

-- There are times when the children take the lead in planning activities and Educator observes and builds on child’s interest and expand and support child’s learning
+- There are times when the children take the lead in planning activities and Educator observes and builds on child’s interest and expand and support child’s learning (co-learning)

 - Promote appropriate modes of communication amongst children through role modeling and encouragement to use positive language/body language (i.e. speaking calmly about how we feel/what we can do when we feel the way we do)